d4n3sh/thedaneshproject/content/posts/2007-10-26-left-brain-right-brain.md

 ![][1]

 We use both sides of our brains to understand what we see, feel and smell.
 In this example your brain will either tell you that she is spinning clockwise or anti-clockwise.
-If you use your right brain then she would spin clockwise and if you use your left brain you&#8217;ll see her spin anti-clockwise, this is what most people see but I saw her spin clockwise initially.
+If you use your right brain then she would spin clockwise and if you use your left brain you'll see her spin anti-clockwise, this is what most people see but I saw her spin clockwise initially.

 Can you change the direction she spins?
 The answer is yes.
 Concentrate and you might pull it off, I did 🙂